 There are five categories for History Day projects.
 You should choose the category that best matches with your strengths.
 If you are artistic, you might want to create an exhibit or a performance.
 If you are good with computers, you could make a website or documentary.
 And if you like to write, you might want to do a research paper.
 All of the categories require research - and a bibliography.
 If you need more help deciding, see what National History Day has to say about starting a project and conducting research.
 You also need to decide whether you want to create an individual entry or a group entry - with a group of 2 to 5 students.
 (Papers must be individual projects.)

 Are there rules I need to follow to create my entry?

 What will judging at the Vermont History Day contest be like?

 At the state contest, you will talk with two or three judges about your project.
 They will probably ask you questions like why did you choose your topic and what did you learn from your research.
 The judges will also provide feedback about your entry - which is really helpful if you qualify for National History Day.
-Click here for more information about what the judges will be looking for.
+Click the link for more information about what the judges will be looking for.